SanderMoon/SuperRusty/README.md

 Open issues can be viewed on the [Github Projects](https://github.com/users/SanderMoon/projects/1) page or on the [issues](https://github.com/SanderMoon/SuperRusty/issues) page.

 Be sure to send me a message if you want to contribute!
-If there is interest from the community, a discord server can be sey up.
+If there is interest from the community, a discord server can be set up.

 ## Project outline